v3nturetheworld/DULinuxPrinting/readme.md

 # DU Linux Printer Installation Guide
 ----
 # Quick and Easy Mode
+_note: These instructions were tested on Arch Linux_
 1. Download and install **CUPS** using your package manager
 2. Download and install **ghostscript**, again using your package manager
 3. Enable the CUPS service (command for systemd users):